Buying real estate in Ghana?

 What's the average days-on-market in Ghana in 2026?

-As of early 2026, the estimated average days-on-market for residential properties in Ghana is around 90 to 150 days, which means most homes take about three to five months to sell.
+As of early 2026, the estimated average days-on-market for residential properties in Ghana is roughly 90 to 150 days, which means most homes in Accra and other major cities take about three to five months to find a buyer.

-That said, the realistic range varies quite a bit: well-priced homes in sought-after areas like East Legon or Cantonments can sell in 45 to 90 days, while overpriced listings or properties with unclear titles can sit on the market for 180 days or longer.
+That said, the realistic range is wide: well-priced homes in popular neighborhoods like East Legon or Cantonments can sell in 45 to 90 days, while overpriced listings or those with unclear land titles can sit for 180 days or more.

 Are properties selling above or below asking in Ghana in 2026?

-As of early 2026, most residential properties in Ghana sell between 5% and 12% below the initial asking price, which means negotiation is very much expected and part of the normal buying process.
+As of early 2026, most residential properties in Ghana sell at roughly 5% to 12% below asking price, because negotiation is a normal and expected part of every property transaction in the country.

 By the way, you will find much more detailed data in our property pack covering the real estate market in Ghana.